 The book that Massimilla and Bud co-authored, Like Gold Through Fire, originated as her thesis at the Jung Institute in Switzerland.
 Massimilla reports that the theme of this book, the transforming power of suffering, was revealed to her in a series of dreams that were so powerful that she initially wondered if she was going to die.
 But after carefully working with the dreams she realized that they were leading her into a course of study and a deeper understanding of the nature of suffering and its place in human life and growth.

 Bud and Massimilla both live and practice in Asheville, North Carolina.
 They have lectured widely and continue to write.

 Bud and Massimilla met while they were both training to be Jungain Analysts at the C. G. Jung Institute in Zürich.
-Together and separately they have authored fifteen books.
+Together and separately they have authored over 20 books.